moraes-ederson/moraes-ederson/README.md

 ### 👀 Who am I?

-A brazilian Data Scientist in learning mode and originally graduated as a mechanical engineer.
+A brazilian Data Scientist in learning mode, originally graduated as a mechanical engineer.
-I’m currently studying Data Science at Data Science Academy from Brazil and also volunteer as data assessor at Brasil Cursinhos.
+I’m currently studying Data Science at Data Science Academy from Brazil, and also volunteer as data assessor at Brasil Cursinhos.

 ### 💻 Skills and Tools